What is a spread — how does it influence trading?

 These factors include:

-• Volume: The volume is used to indicate the quantity of a certain asset being traded on a daily basis.
+• Volume: This indicates the quantity of a certain asset being traded on a daily basis.
 When the volume is high, there are many market participants, resulting in tighter spreads.
 Now, when the volume is low, the spreads will usually be wider because there are fewer market participants.

 • Volatility: This is used to indicate how often the price of an asset changes over a specific period of time, such as a day or week.
 When the volatility of an asset is high, which means the price changes are more rapid, the spread will normally be wider.
 However, the spread will usually be tighter when the volatility is low.

-• Liquidity: This indicates how quickly and easily an asset is being bought or sold.
-If the liquidity level of an asset is higher, it usually results in tighter spreads.
-Whereas if the liquidity is lower, it usually results in wider spreads.
+• Liquidity: This indicates how quickly and easily an asset can be bought or sold.
+If an asset’s liquidity level is higher, it usually results in tighter spreads.
+Conversely, if it is lower, it usually results in wider spreads.

-It is also common practice for most brokers and market makers to add their own transactional costs towards the spread in order to streamline the transaction process.
+It’s also common practice for most brokers and market makers to add their own transactional costs to the spread to streamline the transaction process.

 The markets are moving.